s4zong/extract_COVID19_events_from_Twitter/README.md

 ### Our annotated corpus

-*2020.6.4: We will be releasing the annotated corpus within this week.*

 #### About our corpus

 In this work, we aim at extracting 5 types of events from Twitter: (1) tested positive, (2) tested negative, (3) can not test, (4) death and (5) cure and prevention.
 The following table provides statistics for our current corpus.